mitevdimitar/SoftUni/README.md

 # SoftUni
-Labs and Exercises in the JS Modules
+Submissions for all Labs and Exercises in the JS Modules